 I led the NERC large grant - the Atlantic Meridional Transect programme - which aimed to quantify the nature & causes of ecological & biogeochemical variability in the planktonic ecosystems of the Atlantic Ocean and a NERC SOLAS project to investigate the impact of upwelled water along the Mauritanian coast on open ocean biogeochemistry and air-sea exchange of climatically important gases.
 I was also a co-investigator on a NERC project to investigate spatial variability in marine productivity using underwater gliders.
 I have participated in ca. 30 open ocean research cruises, coastal mesocosm experiments and coastal time series studies, including a 3 month stay at the Australian Antarctic base DAVIS.

 I’m currently funded (by NERC and The Leverhulme Trust) to study the role of plankton respiration in carbon sequestration and the production of carbon dioxide and how this might change in a changing environment.
 Current projects link organic and inorganic chemistry, photochemistry, microbial ecology, plankton physiology, remote sensing, numerical models, and the use of tracers, gliders and time series datasets.
-My PhD students are studying the link between bacterial respiration and community structure, the relationship between phytoplankton community structure and cycling of carbon dioxide in the North Atlantic and zooplankton mediated carbon flux in the South Atlantic Ocean.
+My PhD students are studying the relationship between phytoplankton community structure and cycling of carbon dioxide in the North Atlantic and zooplankton mediated carbon flux in the Southern Ocean.

 I maintain a publicly available global database of plankton community and bacterial respiration.